timdeschryver/timdeschryver.dev/content/blog/how-to-set-up-a-dynamic-ci-cd-pipeline-with-github-actions/index.md

 So I took some time to merge the two workflows into a single workflow.
 To get this right, I needed a couple of iterations and a lot of failing builds, and that's why I decided to write a small post about it.
 The workflow that we'll end up with will run in multiple environments during a Pull Request and will include a conditional release step when the Pull Request is merged to the `main` branch.

-In this post, we learn how to create a single workflow that runs on multiple environments with conditional steps.
+In this post, we learn how to create a single workflow that runs on multiple environments and with conditional steps.
 This offers a good solution to reuse the workflow between Pull Requests and Merges.

 Let's dive in!